Clothing agnostic Pre-inpainting Virtual Try-ON: Proposed Method

 \subsection{System Flow: Concept of CaP-VTON}

-This study proposes the CaP-VTON(Clothing agnostic Pre-inpainting Virtual Try-ON) model, a new model that integrates two key improvement factors to complement the structural limitations of the existing Leffa pipeline and enable a natural and coherent transition between various clothing categories.
+This study proposes the CaP-VTON(\textbf{C}lothing \textbf{A}gnostic \textbf{P}re-Inpainting \textbf{V}irtual \textbf{T}ry-\textbf{On}) model, a new model that integrates two key improvement factors to complement the structural limitations of the existing Leffa pipeline and enable a natural and coherent transition between various clothing categories.
 The proposed improvement factors are the Dress Code-based multi-category masking stage, which covers full-body clothing such as top, bottom, and dress, and the Stable Diffusion-based skin inpainting pre-processing stage for removing existing clothing silhouettes and restoring exposed skin.

 The overall flow is shown in Figure 2.
 This study can be largely divided into two stages.
 One is the Modified Leffa Pipeline for the limitation that detection and masking of the lower-body cloths area is relatively weak because the existing VITON-HD Leffa model is mainly optimized for virtual inspection centered on upper-body cloths, and the other is the Stable Diffusion Generation Skin Inpainting step for the limitation that the existing clothing characteristics included in the input source image affect the final output result more than a certain level.
 In the first step, when the user inputs a source image, the se-mantic part of the human body is first subdivided using the SCHP(Self-Correction for Human Parsing) model\cite{Li2021}, and at the same time, various clothing areas such as top, bot-tom, and dress are accurately masked through the Dress Code model.
 In addition, by ex-tracting the person's posture information using OpenPose\cite{Cao2017}, the human structure is not distorted during the subsequent inpainting process.
 The body mask and pose information obtained in this step are used in the inpainting process to remove the existing clothing ar-ea and naturally restore the skin and short-sleeved silhouette.
 In the first step, an pre-processed inpainting image(B in Figure 2) is generated from the input source image(A in Figure 2).
 In the second step, a mask of the pre-processed image is made through the Dress Code model by using the pre-processed inpainting image(B in Figure 2) output in a clean form without the silhouette of the existing long-sleeved clothing, and is transmitted to diffusion painting applying the attachment-based flow field regularization of the VI-TON-HD model along with the reference clothing information to generate a final virtual fitting image(C in Figure 2).